Ustad Hotel: Legacy

 Dulquer Salmaan's performance as Faizi was included in The Times of India amongst 20 Best Malayalam film performances of the past two decades.

 In popular culture

-A restaurant named Ustad Hotel, said to be inspired by the film, was opened at Pettah Junction in Trivandrum.
+A restaurant named Ustad Hotel, said to be inspired by the film, was opened at Pettah Junction in Thiruvananthapuram.
 The restaurant board, its use of colours and the tyre with the name Ustad Hotel mimic those portrayed in the film.